Travel South-West China: Inside the Yunnan Province

 Your Yunnan journey continues through beautiful countryside to the former royal town of Dali near the shores of idyllic Erhai Lake.

 A short walk takes you to a peninsula that extends far into Lake Erhai.
 Here you can enjoy the good air and the wonderful view of Lake Erhai in the afternoon sun.

 You will also take a walk through the village of Xizhou before continuing to the old town of Dali.

 The old town of Dali is located in a fertile plain between Lake Erhai and the Cang Mountains, up to 4000m high.
-The pleasant climate and the numerous street cafés and bars give the old town of Dali a relaxed, Mediterranean ambience, which invites you to stay longer.
+The pleasant climate and the numerous street cafés and bars give the old town of Dali a relaxed, Mediterranean ambience, which tempt to stay a bit longer.
 From Dali you can travel either by bus or by plane to Kunming.
-Or you can take the express train, which takes you to Kunming in about 2 hours.
+Or you can travel by the express train, which takes you to Kunming in about 2 hours.

 "...thank you for a wonderful tour...the food in Yunnan is so much different of what we are used to..."

 Tom from the United States